0/SpanishAcquisition/docs/_sources/devel/packages/interface.txt

    * Based on all the collected information, generate the output waveforms.

 .. warning::
-   The order of the stages must be preserved, since subsequent stages assume that previous ones have been executed.
+   The order of the stages must be preserved, since each stage makes the assumption that previous stages have been executed.

 Resources
 *********